SB01 Manual Superlative™

 FIGURE 1.4

-The voltage controlled oscillator (VCO) is where the multiple tone sources of the SB01 are created.
+The voltage controlled oscillator (VCO) is where the multiple oscillator waveforms, or tone sources of the SB01 are created.

-The MOD control adjusts the amount that the LFO will change the pitch of the oscillator.
+The MOD control adjusts the amount that the LFO will modulate the pitch of the oscillator.

 The RANGE knob controls the pitch of the oscillator in one octave steps from 16’ to 2’.
 When this knob is set to 8’ and the TRANSPOSE is set to M, the lowest C note maps to the middle C of a piano.